alimohammad0816/python_telegram_bot/README.txt

-#A Simple telegram bot with python,flask
+#A Simple telegram bot with python
 #Created by ME!   :)

 #What does this robot do?